 To conclude – advice for visiting Rügen

 - Do have plenty of cash at hand as card payments are not that common.
 Especially at smaller shops or food stalls.
-Even at parking lots.
+Even in parking lots.
 East Germany does not have the same pay by card

 - Look at the labels of the colourful local produce to examine the ingredients list carefully.